ilhan007/ui5con-app/docs/Step5_Details.md

 Last thing we should do for this page is to style a bit the badge of the status column.
 We can define a method `getBadgeType` which returns a value to be set to the `color-scheme` property of the badge.

-An example of implementation (place it above the class definition):
+Here is an example of the implementation (place it above the class definition):

 ```js
 const getBadgeType = type => {